Buy Gold

 Here are some key differences between gross salary and net salary:-

-1) Is CTC your gross salary?
+1) Is gross salary your CTC?

 2) What is gross salary vs net salary vs ctc

-Answer: CTC stands for cost to company which means the cost involved in hiring a potential candidate and has all components of a salary slip.
 Gross salary is inclusive of all the deductions.
 It includes salary before any taxes and includes all the allowances in the form of housing, and health provided by the company whereas net salary is calculated after making all the necessary deductions and taxes.

 3) Is tax on net salary or gross salary?